Lake View

 and it's Corridors Within:

-The Community of Lake View have some popular neighborhoods within its borders two of which known national and international let alone within the City of Chicago.
-Most everyone has heard of Wrigleyville due the "friendly confines" of Wrigley Field.
+The Community of Lake View have some popular neighborhoods within its borders two of which known national and international.
+Most everyone has heard of Wrigleyville due the "friendly confines" of ballpark.
 Wrigleyville is most likely a real esate marketer's idea for an area surrounding Wrigley Field probably hatched during the 1980's.
-Whatever happens to Wrigley Field happens to the residents surouning the baseball park.
+Simply, whatever happens to Wrigley Field happens to the residents surounding the baseball park.

 Map of Wrigleyille & Boystown/North Halsted